 The statistics are discouraging, but seeing this trend play out first hand is heart-wrenchingly painful.
-It is a topic that hits close to home for me.
-I struggled with my weight for over a decade.
-The joy of finally learning to control my diet was damped by the fact that the majority of my family members, along with many close friends, are still obese and struggling to remedy their situation.
+The topic hits close to home for me, I struggled with my weight for well over a decade.
+The joy of finally learning to control my diet quickly faded.
+Most of my family, and many close friends, were still obese and struggling to remedy their situation.
 This is an issue that affects the every day lives of people from all walks of life in nearly every country.
 As a society we recognize the problem.
 Below is the CDC’s recommended strategy for preventing obesity:

 The key to achieving and maintaining a healthy weight isn’t short-term dietary changes; it’s about a lifestyle that includes healthy eating and regular physical activity.

-It is likely this is not the first time you have heard something like this.
+It’s likely this is not the first time you’ve heard something like this.
 This message made it to the masses because of organizations like the CDC.
 Unfortunately public knowledge of these strategies alone has done little to reverse the problem.
 The burden of solving this issue lies solely on those afflicted.
-Governments and organizations are trying to fix the issue, but what goes into someones mouth is decided on an individual level.
+Governments and organizations are trying to fix things, but each individual decides what goes into their own mouth

 Encouragingly the vast majority of these individuals are attempting to make the change.
-Discouragingly the odds are overwhelmingly against them.
+But the odds are stacked against them.
 Think back to the people you know who are on a new diet.
 Is this their first?
 Do you think it will be their last?
-With more than 95% of people relapsing from their diet within 5 years, more than likely, it won’t be.
+With more than 95% of people relapsing from their diet within 5 years, it’s likely it won’t be.

 Disordered Eating Epidemic

-Eating disorders such as anorexia nervosa or bulimia nervosa have specific definitions, but the description of disordered eating encapsulates a much broader spectrum of issues.
+Eating disorders like anorexia or bulimia have specific definitions, but the description of disordered eating encapsulates a much broader spectrum of issues.
 Below are some of the signs of disorder eating habits:

 - Chronic yo-yo dieting